movementlabsxyz/MIP/MIP/mip-61/README.md

 ELSE:
     CREATE new `nonce` entry locally

-QUERY target chain contract for `nonce`
+QUERY target chain contract for `nonce` // this includes non-final state!

-// If `complete_transfer`transfer` transaction was executed successfully IF `nonce` is found THEN:
+// If `complete_transfer` transaction was sent previously to target chain IF `nonce` is found THEN:
     IF `transfer_uid` does not match THEN:
         REPORT error and EXIT